juadiegaitan/GEN242-2016/vignettes/09_Programming_in_R/Programming_in_R.knit.md

 ## Short Overview of Package Building Process

-Automatic package building with the package.skeleton function.
+R packages can be built with the `package.skeleton` function.
 The given example will create a directory named `mypackage` containing the skeleton of the package for all functions, methods and classes defined in the R script(s) passed on to the `code_files` argument.
 The basic structure of the package directory is described [here](http://manuals.bioinformatics.ucr.edu/home/programming-in-r#Progr_pack).
 The package directory will also contain a file named `Read-and-delete-me` with instructions for completing the package:

 ```r